looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 If you recall, we used CSS to make the container take up the full size of the browser window (as described in [the last chapter]({{< relref "/book/first-steps/app-structure#adding-a-three-js-scene-to-the-page" >}} "the last chapter")), so the scene will also take up the full window.

 {{% aside notice %}}
 We've set the renderer's size to the container's width and height _as it is now_.
 If we resize the browser window, the window's width and height will change, but the size of our canvas will not change.
-We'll fix this in the chapter on {{< link path="/book/first-steps/responsive-design" title="Responsive Design" >}}.
+We'll fix this in the chapter on [Responsive Design]({{< relref "/book/first-steps/responsive-design" >}} "Responsive Design").
 {{% /aside %}}

 ### Set The Device Pixel Ratio {#pixel-ratio}